SimOgaard/SpetsDev/README.md

 ## Equipments:

+sekiro like sword

 earthbending:
 uppgrade 1: only spawn in a straight line uppgrade 2: choose start point and direction (rumble ult) uppgrade 3. choose start point and follow mouse (cancellable)

-found in a chest on top of a pillar out of reach, when you walk too close pillars comes upp around the chest surrounding you and enemies spaw, clearing the enemies makes the pillars go down again, the wall is of x layers of stone: inner layer is of uniform height outer two layers are in a decline and of random height represented by perlin noise. the pillars are stuck together and are too heavy for telekenisis and timestop physics to be affected or in a huge maze like the ones in botw, when chest opens all pillars go down
+found in a chest on top of a pillar out of reach, when you walk too close pillars comes upp around the chest surrounding you and enemies spaw, clearing the enemies makes the pillars go down again, the wall is of x layers of stone: inner layer is of uniform height outer two layers are in a decline and of random height represented by perlin noise. the pillars are stuck together and are too heavy for telekenisis and timestop physics to be affected, Basalt Eruption from dst or in a huge maze like the ones in botw, when chest opens all pillars go down

 (raycast on each corner of pillar and take the minimum y value)